 You can find turkey tail mushroom extracts in health food stores and online in a powder or supplement format.

-Turkey tail powders are basically a powdered form of dried turkey tail mushrooms.
-They are not as potent as turkey tail extracts, thought they include most beneficial compounds without specializing in one specific one.
-Like extracts, they can be found at health food stores and online and can be added to smoothies, juices, shakes, dips, sauces, dishes and baked goods.
+Turkey tail powders are basically a powdered form of dried turkey tail.
+They are not as potent as turkey tail extracts, though they include the most beneficial compounds without specializing in one specific one.
+Like extracts, they can be found at health food stores and online and can be added to smoothies, juices, shakes, dips, sauces, dishes, and baked goods.

-Organifi Gold is the newest member of our Organifi family.
-You will love everything about it: its gorgeous color, delicious taste and superb health benefits.
-Along with a healthy dose of turkey tail, it includes turmeric, ginger, black pepper, cinnamon, reishi mushroom, coconut milk, acacia fiber, lemon balm, vanilla and monk fruit.
-Made with the highest quality, organic, natural and vegan ingredients, it can boost your immune system, fight inflammation, improve your digestion, reduce pain, improve your sleep and boost your brain power.
+Along with a healthy dose of turkey tail, it includes turmeric, ginger, black pepper, cinnamon, reishi mushroom, coconut milk, acacia fiber, lemon balm, vanilla, and monk fruit.
+Made with the highest quality, organic, natural and vegan ingredients, it’s designed to help you boost your immune system naturally, helps fight inflammation, improve digestion, get better sleep and give you more energy.

 Are you looking for turkey tail recipes?
 There are so many delicious ways to enjoy turkey tail from teas to smoothies, from juices to soups.
 The options are endless.